 - Eclipse Tips & Tricks

-In addition to speaking at conferences, I've also been interviewed on podcasts such as Code & Cast and Hallway Conversations.
+In addition to speaking at conferences, I've also been interviewed on podcasts such as Developer on Fire, Luckygirl, and Code & Cast.
 Those are really enjoyable because I can sit down, and even wear sweatpants if I want to.

 Yes to Writing.